cloudnativelabs/kube-router/docs/user-guide.md

-      --metrics-addr string                           Prometheus metrics address to listen on, (Default: all interfaces) --metrics-path string                           Prometheus metrics path (default "/metrics") --metrics-port uint16                           Prometheus metrics port, (Default 0, Disabled) --nodeport-bindon-all-ip                        For service of NodePort type create IPVS service that listens on all IP's of the node.
+      --metrics-addr string                           Prometheus metrics address to listen on, (Default: all interfaces) --metrics-path string                           Prometheus metrics path (default "/metrics") --metrics-port uint16                           Prometheus metrics port, (Default 0, Disabled) --netpol-default-deny                           Default policy to use for pods to have before NetworkPolicy is applied --nodeport-bindon-all-ip                        For service of NodePort type create IPVS service that listens on all IP's of the node.
       --nodes-full-mesh                               Each node in the cluster will setup BGP peering with rest of the nodes. (default true)
       --overlay-encap string                          Valid encapsulation types are "ipip" or "fou" (if set to "fou", the udp port can be specified via "overlay-encap-port") (default "ipip")